-Firewalla VPN Server supports both OpenVPN and WireGuard VPN.
-Here is the guide on how to configure WireGuard VPN.
-If you want to learn more about what Firewalla's VPN server is, please refer to our article on the topic: Firewalla VPN Server.
+Firewalla's VPN Server supports both OpenVPN and WireGuard VPN.
+This is our guide on configuring a WireGuard VPN.
+To learn more about Firewalla's VPN Server, please refer to this article: Firewalla VPN Server.

-- WireGuard is UDP-based.
-(OpenVPN can run over TCP/UDP).
+- WireGuard is UDP-based (OpenVPN can run over TCP or UDP)

-- On Firewalla Gold, the performance is 1.5 to 2 times faster than OpenVPN.
+- On Firewalla Gold, WireGuard performs 1.5-2x faster than OpenVPN

-- WireGuard source code is new and simpler than OpenVPN.
+- The WireGuard source code is newer and simpler than OpenVPN

 - There is a known issue that causes unstable WireGuard VPN connections if you are in dual-WAN load balancing mode.
-If it occurs, please contact us at email@example.com.
+If you run into this issue, please contact us at email@example.com.

 1. Enable WireGuard

-Go to VPN Server on the Firewalla app, and tap the WireGuard button to turn it on.
+Tap the VPN Server icon on your box's main page in the Firewalla app, then tap the WireGuard button to turn it on.

 2. Configure Port Forwarding

-Similar to OpenVPN, WireGuard requires the port to be accessed from outside your network.
+Similar to OpenVPN, WireGuard requires its port to be accessible from outside your network.

 - If you are using Firewalla in Router mode without double NAT, skip this step.
 Port Forwarding will be shown as complete.